catsudon/nhentai-line-chatbot/README.md

 ## nhentaiLineChatbot
-receive the book id from user through LINE --> get the book details then send back to user as Flex message
+receive the 6-digits code from user through LINE --> fetch the book details then send back to user as Flex message

 ## How to use ? ?